Interior Painting in Montgomery County

 We use a vacuum attachment when sanding spackle, and it captures 95% of the dust particles.

-It is astonishing how few interior painting contractors do not sand spackle areas with vacuum attachments.
-Spackle dust is very light and can carry all through a house and even makes its way into closets.
+It is astonishing how few interior painting contractors sand spackle areas with vacuum attachments.
+Spackle dust is very light and can carry all throughout a house, even making its way into closets.

 We avoid this problem by sanding with vacuum attachments on our sanders, and it collects 95% of the dust before it has a chance to land where no one wants it.